 - 1 cup frozen peas

-- 1/2 cup water
+- ½ cup water

-- 1 (8-ounce) package phyllo pastry
+- 8 oz phyllo pastry

-- Sunflower oil, for deep-frying
+- sunflower oil for deep-frying

 - 1 ripe mango

-- 1 large shallot, peeled and roughly chopped
+- 1 large shallot peeled and roughly chopped

-- 2 green chiles, roughly chopped
+- 2 green chiles roughly chopped

-- 2 garlic cloves
+- 2 cloves garlic

-- Sea salt
+- sea salt

-Warm the oil in a skillet, add the mustard seeds, and cook over a moderate heat until they begin to pop.
+- Warm the oil in a skillet, add the mustard seeds, and cook over a moderate heat until they begin to pop.
 Stir in the onions and fry for 5 minutes until they are soft.

-Add the curry powder and salt, fry for 1 minute, then add the potatoes, carrot, beans, peas, and water.
+- Add the curry powder and salt, fry for 1 minute.
+Add the potatoes, carrot, beans, peas, and water.
 Cook for 15 minutes on a low heat, stirring occasionally, until the vegetables are tender and the liquid almost evaporated.
-Remove from the heat and let cool.

 - Place a spoonful of the filling at one end of the strip.
 Fold over the corner diagonally to form a triangle.
 Continue the folding to the end of the strip.
 Seal the ends with a little water.
 Repeat with the remaining strips.

-To make the chutney, peel the mango and slice the flesh from the pit, roughly chop, and set aside.
+- To make the chutney, peel the mango and slice the flesh from the pit, roughly chop, and set aside.